homework 11: the adventure of the 2001 dimensions

 turning in your work

-Remember that we grade your psets as if they're lab reports.
+We grade your psets as if they're lab reports.
 The quality of your text explanations of what you're doing (and why) are just as important as getting your code to work.
-We want to see you discuss both your analysis code, and your biological interpretations.
+We want to see you discuss both your analysis code and your biological interpretations.

 notes